derfR/SeqQual/Results-examples/readme.txt

-See the Data-examples folder for data used in these examples.
+See Data-examples for data used in these examples.
+Files will be uploaded soon